PermissionlessGames/zigzagzog-prototype/docs/integration.md

 This document describes the player flows on the `ZigZagZog` smart contract and breaks down how each flow can be implemented in terms of the smart contract methods involved.
 It is meant for people programming _ZigZagZog_ game clients.

+For a list of deployed contract addresses, see [Deployments](./deployments.md).

 Interacting with a `ZigZagZog` smart contract:

 * Use the ZigZagZog ABI if you want to interact with a game contract from outside the blockchain.